If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 What Is a Mental Health IOP?

-IOP is a short-term, intensive treatment designed to get results fast – no matter whether you’re struggling with treatment-resistant depression, severe anxiety, PTSD, or other major mental health challenges.
+IOP is a short-term, intensive treatment designed to get results fast – no matter whether you’re struggling with depression, anxiety, PTSD, or other major mental health challenges.

 - The focal point of treatment is group therapy.
 This allows you to learn and receive support from others – in addition to the therapist leading the group.